scpwiki/yellowstone/README.md

 A new comprehensive backup system for Wikidot, maintained by the SCP-EN Technical Team and contributors.

 This program is written for Python 3.11 or later.
+You will need a Wikidot API key, which you can get if you have a [Pro Plan](https://www.wikidot.com/plans).

 ### Setup